• The most common pay schedules are weekly, biweekly, semi-monthly, and monthly.

 Monthly

-With a monthly payroll schedule, employers pay employees once every month.
+With a monthly payroll schedule, employers pay workers once every month.
 Each pay period encompasses the entire month.

 Employees can expect 12 paydays per year with a monthly payroll schedule, and employers typically schedule paydays toward the end or the beginning of the month.
 Monthly payroll schedules are the rarest pay frequencies in the U.S.